-BIDMC is constructing its first new inpatient building in more than twenty (20) years.
+BIDMC is constructing its first new inpatient building in more than twenty years.
 The Massachusetts Department of Public Health requires this building project to go through a Determination of Need (DoN) process.
 The DoN process is used to promote health for all residents and to ensure health resources are fairly distributed across the state.
 The DoN process directs BIDMC to dedicate 5% of the total project cost towards a Community-based Health Initiative to help improve the health and wellbeing of all members of the community that BIDMC serves.

-BIDMC will form an independent Allocation Committee made up of individuals without personal or conflicting interests with the Community-based Health Initiative funding.
-This independent Allocation Committee will be tasked with overseeing a transparent, public and competitive process for awarding funds for local strategies that address the health priorities, as identified by the Community Advisory Committee.
-The independent Allocation Committee will include BIDMC staff, BIDMC Department of Community Benefits representatives, a member of a Community Development Corporation1 or similar organization, a resident of the BIDMC Community Benefit Service Area, and local experts and representatives from the City of Boston.
+BIDMC formed an Allocation Committee made up of individuals who have disclosed any real or perceived conflicts of interest and have confirmed they will not be an applicant for Community-based Health Initiative funding.
+This Allocation Committee is tasked with overseeing a transparent, public and competitive process for awarding funds for local strategies that address the health priorities identified by the Community Benefits Advisory Committee.
+The Allocation Committee includes BIDMC staff, BIDMC Department of Community Benefits representatives, a member of a Community Development Corporation1or a similar organization, residents of the BIDMC Community Benefits Service Area, and local experts and representatives from the City of Boston.